 The next and the most important step for taking the HSPT is to prepare for it.
-Do not make the mistake of taking the preparation for HSPT lightly.
-Low HSPT scores may play havoc with your dreams of getting admission to a reputed high school.
-Review the HSPT test content diligently and spend time in solving problems specific to the HSPT test format.
+Do not make the mistake of taking the preparation lightly.
+Low scores may play havoc with your dreams of getting admission to a reputed high school.
+Review the test content diligently and spend time in solving problems specific to the test format.
 Take the help of study guides.
-Remember that familiarity with the types of questions that are expected on the HSPT will make you confident in tackling the questions asked on the test day.
+Remember that familiarity with the types of questions that are expected will make you confident in tackling the questions asked on the test day.

-Your chances of getting admission to a high school of good repute are largely dependent on your HSPT scores.
-Hence, make sure that you leave no stone unturned in your quest to attain the best possible HSPT scores!
+Your chances of getting admission to a high school of good repute are largely dependent on these test scores.
+Hence, make sure that you leave no stone unturned in your quest to attain the best possible score!

 Terms and Conditions